MyonHS/RMV-Widget/README.md

 After you got your API key create a file called "apikey.txt" and put it in there

 Current features:
-- Show all departures of a Station in the next hour
-- Show all arrivals of a Station in the next hour
+- Show all departures or arrivals of a Station in the next x Minutes

 Current Todo/Planned features:
-- Choose a time value for Departure/Arrivalboard (default is 1 hour)
 - Favorite Stations/Routes
 - Show me all possible ways to travel from A to B, how long it takes and when i need to go